16 January 2020

 The “After” – what we did and what we have learned

 As we have said before, the optimization process was an outstanding success.
 Its true test was the day of some of the highest number of orders, which took place during a week of national-wide charity activities.
 Back in 2018, the app crashed during the spikes in traffic.
-In addition to that, during the very same day in 2019 the traffic increased by an additional 20 percent.
+In addition to that, on the very same day in 2019, the traffic increased by an additional 20 percent.
 Despite that, the refurbished app worked smoothly all day.

 On the chart below, you can see the number of users per each 2-minute period during the day.
-During the highest spake, it reached around 48,000, with roughly 13,3 orders per second.
+During the highest spike, it reached around 48,000, with roughly 13,3 orders per second.
 During the highest 5-minute spike, the order rate per second was between 10-12.
 The system responded well to these sudden spikes, appropriately increasing and decreasing the use of instances and jobs required to handle the volume.

 How do you go from the initial state to such results?
 As we have confirmed during the project, it’s important to: